thavinb/AmpRecon/README.md

 To use **S3**
 ```
-s3_launch_uuid : <str> a universally unique id which will be used to fetch data from s3, if is not provided, the pipeline will not retrieve miseq runs from s3
+s3_uuid : <str> a universally unique id which will be used to fetch data from s3,
-s3_bucket_input: <str> s3 bucket name to fetch data from
+s3_bucket_input: <str> s3 bucket name to fetch data from, if is not provided, the pipeline will not retrieve miseq runs from s3

 upload_to_s3: <bool> sets if needs to upload output data to an s3 bucket
 s3_bucket_output: <str> s3 bucket name to upload data to